SketchedDoughnut/Pico_Controller/README.md

 # Pico
 Hello!
 Here you will find a variety of different projects involving a Raspberry Pi Pico 2W.
-Things from simulating a controller to translating inputs from a custom device to running intelligent programs, there is so many to see!
+Things from simulating a controller to translating inputs from a custom device to running intelligent programs, there is so much to see!

 ***